-For a Timer/Event Counter interrupt to occur, the global interrupt enable bit, EMI, and the corresponding timer interrupt enable bit, ET0I/ET1I, must first be set.
-An actual Timer/Event Counter interrupt will take place when the Timer/Event Counter interrupt request flag, T0F/T1F, is set, a situation that will occur when the Timer/Event Counter overflows.
-When the interrupt is enabled, the stack is not full and a Timer/Event Counter overflow occurs, a subroutine call to the timer interrupt vector at location 08H/0CH, will take place.
-When the interrupt is serviced, the timer interrupt request flag, T0F/T1F, will be automatically reset and the EMI bit will be automatically cleared to disable other interrupts.
+For a Timer/Event Counter interrupt to occur, the global interrupt enable bit, EMI, and its corresponding timer interrupt enable bit, ETI, must first be set.
+An actual Timer/Event Counter interrupt will take place when the Timer/Event Counter request flag, TF, is set, a situation that will occur when the Timer/Event Counter overflows.
+When the interrupt is enabled, the stack is not full and a Timer/Event Counter overflow occurs, a subroutine call to the timer interrupt vector at location 08H, will take place.
+When the interrupt is serviced, the timer interrupt request flag, TF, will be automatically reset and the EMI bit will be automatically cleared to disable other interrupts.